dwave-examples/circuit-equivalence/README.md

 ## Usage

-To run the demonstration using the default circuit definitions, use:
+To run the demonstration with the default circuit definitions, execute:

 ```bash
 python equivalence.py --plot